-Continuation in the program requires a GPA of 3.3 in the year completed and a grade of at least B in PHYSL 210 or 211 (or equivalent course).
+Continuation in the program requires a GPA of 3.3 on at least ★30 in the year completed and a grade of at least B in PHYSL 211 or a grade of B+ in PHYSL 210.
+Graduate requires a GPA of 3.3 in the final year.
 Students must consult the program advisor in the Department prior to registration in each year of the program.